Frequently Asked Questions

 What is the difference between the Data Quota and Assets Quota

-Foundry VTT usually stores files on the local hard drive (The “User Data folder”) to store the state of your worlds and the systems and modules you have installed.
-Those files count towards your Data Quota.
+Foundry VTT usually stores files on the local hard drive (The “User Data folder”) to store data of your worlds, and the systems and modules you have installed.
+These files count towards your Data Quota.
 The world database stores your journal entries, the character sheets, the position of the tokens, the dimensions and settings of the scenes, your chat log, etc…

-On the other hand, your worlds will often reference media files (avatars, tokens, maps, music, animated backgrounds, etc…) that are part of the world but don’t need to be stored in the local drive, as they can be hosted anywhere.
+However, Foundry games/worlds often use media files (avatars, tokens, maps, music, animated backgrounds, etc…) that are part of the world, but don’t need to be stored in the local drive- they can be hosted anywhere you can access the assets, even on a separate computer or via the “Cloud”.
 In the Forge, those assets are stored on a distributed network of servers around the world, providing high performance and download speeds.

 The reason for two separate quotas is because the data is separated by The Forge to provide you with the capabilities of its CDN for your media files.
-Media files are usually large and take up most of the space, so the Game Master tier gives a generous 3GB of quota, while the world database is usually small and the quota is 500MB, which should also be more than enough (we’ve found on the forge servers that worlds take an average of 6.1 MB per world, enough for at least 75 worlds before reaching the quota)
+Media files are usually large and take up most of the space, so the Game Master tier gives a generous 3GB of quota, while the world database is usually small and the quota is 500MB, which should also be more than enough (we’ve found on Forge servers that worlds take an average of 6.1 MB per world, enough for at least 75 worlds before reaching the quota).
+We also don’t count systems and modules installed via the Bazaar against your data storage limit, further improving our service’s storage services.

 Game?
 World?
 Asset?
 Database?
 Module?
 What's all the terminology?